ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 2. Put these files inside the same folder.
 3. Change your character's material's shader to "SimpleURPToonLitExample(With Outline)"
 4. (optional) edit material properties
-5. DONE, you can now test your character with any number of lightprobe/directional light/point light/spot light
+5. setup DONE, you can now test your character with any number of lightprobe/directional light/point light/spot light
+6. most important: open these shader files, read, understand how to write shader in URP
+7. most important: open "SimpleURPToonLitOutlineExample_LightingEquation.hlsl", edit it, experiment with your lighting equation ideas

 What is not included in this simplified example shader?
 -------------------